Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Ground state with neural networks

 An additional layer of complexity in the choice of the ground-state wavefunction is that the wavefunctions are handed (left, right), and one needs to choose which eigenstate to use in order to compute the local energy.
 The latter can be easily solved by using our formulation of the local energy in Eq.~\eqref{Eq4}, which becomes the true ground-state energy provided the corresponding ansatz (many-body eigenstate), $\Psi_{0, R/L}$, is the ground-state wavefunction of the Hamiltonian.
 This formulation then enables us not to care about whether we use the right or left wavefunction.

-\section{Ground State with neural networks}
+\section{Ground state with neural networks}

-Here, we use a neural network as an ansatz to a many-body wavefunction, that is given an input configuration $\bm{x}$, it outputs $\Psi(\bm{x})$.
-We use the variational principle by using Monte Carlo sampling to sample several configurations $\bm{x}$ then computing and minimizing the average local energy given in Eq.~\eqref{Eq4} (see Appendix~\ref{A3}).
+Here, we use a neural network as an ansatz to a many-body wavefunction; that is, given an input configuration $\bm{x}$, it outputs $\Psi(\bm{x})$.
+We use the variational principle by using Monte Carlo sampling to sample several configurations $\bm{x}$ then computing and minimizing the average local energies given in Eq.~\eqref{Eq4} (see the Supplemental Material~\cite{supmat}).
 As we are looking for the state with lowest real energy, we use an algorithm that minimizes the real part.
-We note, however, that our algorithm can be easily adapted to look for states with largest real part, largest or smallest imaginary part, largest or smallest absolute value or even a certain combination of real and imaginary parts of the energy.
+We note, however, that our algorithm can be easily adapted to look for states with largest real part, largest or smallest imaginary part, largest or smallest absolute value, or even a certain combination of real and imaginary parts of the energy.
 As such, the algorithm can thus be readily adapted and applied to systems with a fully complex ground-state energy.

-Since NH effects can lead to numerical instabilities during optimization, especially for large systems or strongly NH regimes, we restrict our simulation to the weak NH regime ($\xi < \eta$), so we set $\xi = \eta/10$ everwhere in this paper, and introduce a regularization factor $\alpha$ in the loss function.
+Although our method is sufficiently general and robust to be applied to the strongly NH regime ($\eta = \xi$, and $\xi > \eta$ ) (see Supplemental Material~\cite{supmat}), we deliberately exclude the case $\xi > \eta$, as it corresponds to unrealistically large loss/gain rates that are both experimentally not of interest and of limited physical relevance.
+In this work, we therefore restrict our analysis to the weak NH limit ($\xi = \eta/10$), where NH effects remain appreciable without overwhelming the system's behavior.
+Throughout this paper, we set $\xi = \eta/10$ unless otherwise stated, and introduce a regularization factor $\alpha$ in the loss function to stabilize the optimization procedure and penalize large fluctuations introduced by the imaginary part.
+The role of $\alpha$ becomes especially crucial when focusing on eigenstates that have complex eigenvalues.
+In that case, we may want to focus on maximizing the imaginary part (long lifetime) or instead put constraints on the absolute value of the eigenenergies.
+This latter scenario is particularly relevant in transfer matrix methods and the generalized Brillouin zone problem~\cite{PhysRevB.104.104203,PhysRevB.99.245116,PhysRevLett.123.066404}, where the ordering of the absolute value of eigenvalues is of interest.